AdobeDocs/experience-manager-65.en/help/forms/developing/encryption-service-java-api-quick.md

 ```

-## Quick Start (SOAP mode): Removing certificate-based encryption using the Java API {#quick-start-soap-mode-removing-certificate-based-encryption-using-the-java-api}
+## Quick Start (SOAP mode): Removing certificate-based encryption using the Java&trade; API {#quick-start-soap-mode-removing-certificate-based-encryption-using-the-java-api}

-The following Java code example removes certificate-based encryption from a PDF document named *EncryptLoanCert.pdf*.
+The following Java&trade; code example removes certificate-based encryption from a PDF document named *EncryptLoanCert.pdf*.
 The alias of the public key that is used to remove encryption is `Encryption`.
 The unsecured PDF document is saved as a PDF file named *noEncryptionLoan.pdf*.
 (See [Removing Certificate Based Encryption](/help/forms/developing/encrypting-decrypting-pdf-documents.md#removing-certificate-based-encryption).)

 ```java
  /*